Mindful Materials

 Charcoal

-Linsey makes most of her vine charcoal, repurposing pruned branches and fallen limbs from her yard.
-Like the medium used in Paleolithic times, she creates a fresh batch over a campfire before beginning each new art collection.
+Dating back 40,000+ years, drawing charcoal is one of the oldest art mediums.
+Made from burnt wood, charcoal contains no harsh chemicals or heavy metals.
+Repurposing pruned branches and fallen limbs from her yard, Linsey creates a fresh batch over a campfire before beginning each new art collection.
 Watch her process.

 Soft Pastels

-She prefers brands like Rembrant and Sennelier who steer away from using heavy metals like cadmium and cobalt in their pigments.
-GOLDEN’s PanPastels that Linsey loves to use are made using a unique manufacturing process that requires natural binders and fillers.
+Linsey uses a mix of stick and powdered pastels in combination with charcoal.
+While generally considered non-toxic and eco-friendly, Linsey limits her supply to products that have the Art & Creative Materials Institute Approved seal, sourcing brands like Rembrant and Sennelier who steer away from using heavy metals like cadmium and cobalt in their pigments.
+GOLDEN’s PanPastels are made using a unique manufacturing process that requires natural binders and fillers.
 As a bonus, the plastic dishes are perfect for storing ground homemade charcoal and the ends of pastels sticks that are too small to use but can be crushed into a powder.

 Wood Panels

+Linsey’s current substrate of choice is unfinished wood, typically birch or basswood.
 In search of the most sustainable option, most of the panels she uses are crafted with health and sustainability in mind.
 Ampersand sources FSC-certified materials for their cradled panels and avoids using formaldehyde or other VOCs.
+For custom panels, and framing, Linsey makes every effort to source local and nearby suppliers who avoid harsh adhesives and chemical processes.

 Artwork Finishes